UNIT

 </script>

-You can also declare multiple variables with the same var keyword as follows:
+You can also declare multiple variables with the

 <!--